-Matt Petot is Founder and CEO at CargoAI.
-He has a creative and out-of-the-box thinker, pragmatic and proactive, has strong leadership, and team management, has good communication abilities, result driven mindset, fast learner, is multicultural and a team player, and is well-organized.
+Matt Petot is the Founder and CEO of CargoAI.
+He is a creative and out-of-the-box thinker, pragmatic and proactive, has strong leadership, and team management, has good communication abilities, result driven mindset, fast learner, is multicultural and a team player, and is well-organized.

 He also has experience in analytics, operations performance improvement, and global business strategy.